 What to do if You’re Unable to Install SADES headphone drivers on Windows 10

 According to users, it appears that headphones are working in stereo and not 7.1 surround mode.
-This is probably related to driver issue, so the best way to fix this problem is to go to the manufacturer’s website for latest drivers.
+This is probably related to a driver issue, so the best way to fix this problem is to go to the manufacturer’s website for the latest drivers.

 Solution 1 – Install the latest Windows 10 drivers